UW Huskies spring practice notes: Jake Haener continues to progress with No. 2 offense

 — Browning had a great throw to the right sideline for a long completion to Gaskin on a wheel route.
 Rice was trailing in coverage.

-— Jason Eason got a handful of snaps during a 7-on-7 period and threw his first interception of the spring.
+— Jacob Eason got a handful of snaps during a 7-on-7 period and threw his first interception of the spring.
 He tried to rifle a pass across the middle into tight coverage; the ball bounced and was picked by walk-on cornerback Zechariah Brown.

+— Austin Joyner remains sidelined with a hamstring injury, giving sophomore CB Keith Taylor more reps with the No. 1 defense.

 — Dylan Morris, the four-star QB from Graham-Kapowsin, watched practice from the sideline.
 A longtime UW commit, Morris is one of the top quarterback recruits in the Class of 2019.